andyl/BAMRU-Private/README.md

 ### Running the App

 This app has been developed on Ubuntu 12.04.
-It will probably work on a Mac w/o changes.
+It will probably work on a Mac.
 It won't run on a vanilla PC, but may work with Cygwin.

 To run the app:
 - get the application datafiles from Andy (sqlite database, image directory, environment file)